 What is the CASC?
 Definition, Intention & Function

-The California All Schools Council has been formed in 2013 by a motion of the CAAM Board of Directors as a vehicle to drive collaboration amongst the California Ayurvedic academic community as CAAM moves forward to work towards a licensure process for our profession.
+CASC was formed with the intention of creating a venue for schools to come together, deliberate, take decisions, and move forward our common goal of State licensure.
+CASC will serve as a vehicle to drive collaboration and consensus amongst the California Ayurvedic academic community as CAAM moves forward to work towards a licensure process for our profession.